andrei1058/docs/docs/BedWars1058/hooks/papi-hook.md

 Placeholder: `%bw1058_current_arenas%`

+## Player Team Color
+This returns the player's team color if they are in an arena and the game has started.

+Placeholder: `%bw1058_player_team_color%`

 ## Player Team
-This returns the player's team if a he is a player.
+This returns the player's team if he is a player.
 [SPECTATOR] if he is a spectator or an empty string if he is not in an arena.
 [SHOUT] if is a /shout or !message.

 Placeholder: `%bw1058_player_team%`